anapaulagomes/pardal-python/README.md

 - [ ] Config on .spec instead of Makefile: https://stackoverflow.com/a/23597180/1344295
 - [ ] Check current bugs
 - [ ] Check Sentry DSN being public
-- [ ] Add build to Azure (generating version)
-- [ ] Check if is possible to publish generated version when merged with dev

 ## Troubleshooting